 Smart materials are the building blocks of the Internet of Things—a network of objects embedded with electronics, software, and connectivity.
 This network produces enormous volumes of actionable data.

 While there are barriers to overcome before smart materials hit the mainstream, a recent discovery made at WSU will accelerate their advancement.

 A team led by Mike … » More …Read Story

 Creating jobs through sustainable building technologies

 Buildings stand among the nation’s leading producers of greenhouse gases.
 To blame is the energy used to operate them and the carbon-heavy materials required to construct them.
 With populations increasingly shifting toward urban centers, construction will only continue.
 Reducing emissions created by urban growth will require rethinking our built environment.

-Much of that rethinking is happening at WSU, where architecture and engineering scholar Todd Beyreuther is designing future skylines made of wood.
+Much of that rethinking is happening at WSU, where architecture and engineering scholars are designing future skylines made of wood.
 Not often used in today’s urban infrastructures, wood is a renewable resource.
-It can be sustainably forested and manufactured into panels that have high-performance properties comparable … » More …Read Story
+It can be sustainably forested and manufactured into panels that have high-performance properties comparable to those of … » More …Read Story